 For a definition of public open space types refer to the London Plan 2011, Table 7.2 http://www.london.gov.uk/priorities/planning/londonplan

 Higher category parks also perform the function of lower category parks, e.g. a Metropolitan Park also functions as a District Park and a Local Park.

 The distance is actual walking distance (taking into account fences, railway lines, rivers etc.) to reach access points of parks and other, generally managed, sites, usually with some facilities.

 This measure takes no account of the quality or facilities at each open space.

 No account of local, small and pocket parks outside the Greater London boundary has been made, though all regional, metropolitan and district parks in the vicinity of London have been included.

 Residental addresses provided by Ordnance Survey.

-Wards in the City of London have been merged to create one area.
+Wards in the City of London have been merged to create one area in 2013.

 2014 ward boundaries only affect three boroughs in which wards changed in 2014 - Hackney, Tower Hamlets, and Kensington and Chelsea.
 All other ward boundaries in London remain unchanged.

 Visit the Greenspace Information for Greater London (GiGL) website here